greenonline/Z80_Playground/README.md

  - Rename XTAL to X1 and X2 instead of Y1 and Y2?
  - Rename Headers and Jumpers?
 H1 or J1?
  - Add ZIF for EEPROM?
- - 4 IC mention and link
- - The OR gates in the original schmatic look awful and are inconsistant with the NOR gates, which *are* correctly depicted.
+ - The OR gates in the original schematic look awful and are inconsistent with the NOR gates, which *are* correctly depicted.